-- 1. From the classrooms page select the class to whom you will assign bills. - 2.
-Determine the number of bills you will need for the class.
-You can add or delete bills before January 23. - 3.
+- 1. From the Classrooms page select the class to whom you will assign bills. - 2.
+Determine the number of bills you will need for the class. - 3.
 Click the Create New Bill prompt. - 4.
 You will see the following:

 - 5. Choose the option that best fits your situation.
-If you have all students working individually select option 3.
-Click OK.
+If you have all students working individually, select option 3, and Click OK.
 Bills will be created for all of your students and your students will automatically be assigned to those bills located on the right side of the page. - 6.
 For group work select option 1 or 2.
 Use the first option if you know the number of bills you need but are uncertain as to the groupings or if your students registered on their own.
 To assign a student or students to a bill, drag and drop them from the left onto the bill on the right.
 Use the second option if you know the groupings and can register your students one group at a time.
 This option will assign your students to a bill and will avoid having to drag and drop.
-If you change your mind, you can always move them back by clicking "unassign" and drag the student to the appropriate bill prior to January 23.
+If you change your mind, you can always move them back by clicking "unassign" and drag the student to the appropriate bill.
 You can remove extra bills by clicking the trash can icon on the right.
-To see which student is working on what bill- click the locate bill link under each student's name on the roster. - 7.
-All students must be assigned to a bill.
-They will not be able to progress through the program unless assigned to a bill.
+To see which student is working on what bill-click the locate bill link under each student's name on the roster. - 7.
+All students must be assigned to a bill number.
+They will not be able to progress through the program unless assigned to a bill number.